enasequence/pipelite/README.md

 - pipelite.advanced.pipelineRunnerProcessQueueMaxRefreshFrequency: the maximum frequency for process queue to be refreshed to allow process re-prioritisation.
 Default value: 4 hours
 - pipelite.advanced.pipelineRunnerProcessQueueMinReplenishFrequency: the minimum frequency for process queue to be replenished.
 Default value: 10 minutes
+- pipelite.advanced.mailLogBytes: the maximum number of log bytes in mail for failed stage executions

 #### Test profiles